kearry/myapp/docs/series-bible/02-character-database.md

 - **Knowledge**: Emma's family connection
 - **True Role**: Observer of power shifts
 - **Loyalty**: Unclear - protecting Emma or protecting system
+- **Physical Description**: 5'10", average build that helps him blend into any environment.
+Black hair starting to show grey, kept short and professional.
+Dark brown eyes behind wire-rimmed glasses, unremarkable features that are easily forgotten - an advantage in his Guardian role.
+Dresses in standard newsroom attire - khakis, button-down shirts, occasionally a sweater vest.
+Moves quietly, observes constantly, has habit of taking notes on small notepad.
+Voice is calm, encouraging, with underlying wariness.
+Often touches his glasses when thinking or concerned.

 ## CHARACTER RELATIONSHIPS